Linkless04/Linkless04/README.md

 - 👋 Hi, I’m @Linkless04
-- 👀 I’m interested in cryptomoning
+- 👀 I’m interested in crypto arbitrage
-- 🌱 I’m currently learning how to mine
+- 🌱 I’m currently learning how to mev arbitrage
-- 💞️ I’m looking to collaborate on mining pools
+- 💞️ I’m looking to collaborate on developing mev arbitrage bots

 - 📫 How to reach me reinaldo.junior1998@gmail.com

 <!---